shuhei/babel-angular2-app/README.md

 A skeleton [Angular 2](https://angular.io/) app built with [Babel](https://babeljs.io/) and [Browserify](http://browserify.org/).

 - Uses Babel instead of [TypeScript](http://www.typescriptlang.org/)/[Traceur](https://github.com/google/traceur-compiler).
-- Supports class/parameter decorators and parameter type annotations with Babel and a Babel transformer plugin.
+- Supports class/parameter decorators and parameter type annotations with [Babel](https://github.com/babel/babel), [babel-plugin-transform-decorators-legacy](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) and [babel-plugin-angular2-annotations](https://github.com/shuhei/babel-plugin-angular2-annotations).
+  - **Parameter decorator is not supported because the syntax is not supported by Babel's parser.**
 - Bundles JavaScript files into one file with Browserify.
 (However, it doesn't use any Browserify-specific technology.
 You can easily switch to Webpack and etc.)

-**Parameter decorator support will be dropped soon because [Babel has forbidden monkey-patching its parser](https://github.com/babel/babel/pull/3204).**

 ## Try